 is the back-end coder who seems to be able to fix things 2-3 seconds after getting an email.
 Other important early volunteers include: Gord Mackenzie

 , Neal Foley

 and Squiddhartha.
-Now more than three thousand people have recorded or helped at LibriVox, and we're all just one big family, including, we hope, you.
+Now more than six thousand people have recorded or helped at LibriVox, and we're all just one big family, including, we hope, you.
 Who are the LibriVox moderators and what do they do?

 The moderators (also known as admins and MCs) are LibriVox volunteers who help in the forums and look after cataloging.
 Every recording project is assigned one MC.
 The MC answers any questions the collaborative book coordinator or solo reader might have, puts the project in the 'In Progress' section on the catalog and, upon project completion, sends the completed files to the LibriVox section of archive.org.
 A new catalog page is then created and the recordings are made available for download so listeners can enjoy them.
 Admins can also fix some catalogue errors and edit forum posts (see our Forum Policies).
 Moderators are drawn from within the community of dedicated LibriVoxers, and are identified with "LibriVox Admin Team" next to their forum posts.What does LibriVox mean?